telemarq/redmine_tidy/README.md

 Then you can add '--status Abandoned' to your command line.

+## Running under Docker

+A quick demo.
+Create your own redmine-tidy.json config file, mount it in the container at /etc/redmine-tidy.json, and run the container.

+    docker build -t redmine_tidy .
+    docker run --rm -v `pwd`/redmine-tidy.json:/etc/redmine-tidy.json redmine_tidy

+If you'd like something that runs redmine-tidy on a regular basis -- perhaps once a day -- then you could use the crond built into the Alpine OS on which the container is based.
+The docker-compose.yml gives an example of how you might set this up under docker swarm.

 ## Disclaimer

 You use this at your own risk.
 The author will not be liable for any unintended consequences of its use!